FASTA format: Filename extension

 There is no standard filename extension for a text file containing FASTA formatted sequences.
 The table below shows each extension and its respective meaning.

 Compression

 The compression of FASTA files requires a specific compressor to handle both channels of information: identifiers and sequence.
-For improved compression results, these are mainly divided in two streams where the compression is made assuming independence.
-For example, the algorithm MFCompress performs lossless compression of these files using context modelling and arithmetic encoding and Genozip, a software package for compressing genomic files, uses an extensible context-based model.
-For benchmarks of FASTA files compression algorithms, see Hosseini et al., 2016, and Kryukov et al., 2020.
+For improved compression results, these are mainly divided into two streams where the compression is made assuming independence.
+For example, the algorithm MFCompress performs lossless compression of these files using context modelling and arithmetic encoding.
+Genozip, a software package for compressing genomic files, uses an extensible context-based model.
+Benchmarks of FASTA file compression algorithms have been reported by Hosseini et al. in 2016, and Kryukov et al. in 2020.

 Encryption

-The encryption of FASTA files can be performed with a specific encryption tool: Cryfa.
-Cryfa uses AES encryption and enables to compact data besides encryption.
-Alnternatively, Genozip can encrypt FASTA files with AES-256 during compression.
+The encryption of FASTA files can be performed with various tools, including Cryfa and Genozip.
+Cryfa uses AES encryption and also enables data compression.
+Similarly, Genozip can encrypt FASTA files with AES-256 during compression.